Skip to main content

 When to clone, move, or keep OKRs active

 Sometimes an OKR isn't ready to be closed.
-You can then move it, clone it, or simply keep it active.
+You can then clone it, move it, or simply keep it active.

 Sometimes an OKR isn't ready to be closed at the end of the quarter.
 You can then move it, clone it, or simply keep it active.
 This article explains how that works and when to use what.